 Design Trends by the Decades

-Trying to achieve a certain look in your home can be quite the challenge.
+Trying to achieve a certain look in your home can be quite a challenge.
 The following list is a brief overview of some of the most popular furniture designs of the last several decades that will hopefully provide the inspiration that you need to select just the right pieces to create a warm and inviting home that celebrates your personal sense of home decor style.

 Top Furniture Trends of the 1960s